tocco/tocco-docs/README.md

 ```

 And then visit the webpage served at http://127.0.0.1:8000.
 Each time a change to the documentation source is detected,
-the HTML is rebuilt and the browser automatically reloaded.
+the HTML is rebuilt and the page automatically reloaded.